uwyomachinelearning/datasets/README.md

-# datasets
+# Datasets
-Datasets used for machine learning.
+Datasets used for machine learning, generally focused on fair machine learning datasets.